Baaz: A Bird in Danger: Plot

-Dabral threatens to Demote Harshvardhan if he does not nab the killer in 24 hours, to which the latter replies assertively.
+Dabral threatens to demote Harshvardhan if he does not nab the killer in 24 hours, to which the latter replies assertively.
 Harshvardhan gives a mobile phone to Neha, telling her that if Raj calls on her, she must dial his number and inform him immediately.
 Raj does go to Neha to explain his situation but she pushes him off and dials Harshvardhan.
 Surprisingly, Harshvardhan does not answer the phone.
 She then leaves a voice message saying that Raj has come to kill her.
-Raj hits Neha and she falls unconscious.
+Raj accidentally hits during the argument Neha and she falls unconscious.

 Then the movie reaches its climax where Harshvardhan appears on the scene.
 He takes Raj and the unconscious Neha to a temple where Raj and Neha had been before and chains him there.
+Here Harshvardhan reveals himself as the serial killer terrorizing the town.
+He is the child with the strange disorder shown in the beginning of the movie.
+He was neglected by his peers due to his disorder and was never able to make any friends.
+He used to share all his sorrows with his mother during his visits to the mental asylum where she was being treated.
+Upon seein her son in pain, she told him to “make his own world” since people didn’t want him in theirs, thus triggering his killing spree.

-Here, Harshvardhan changes completely.
-He tells Raj that he is the serial killer, the child who was neglected always because of his disorder.
-So he sought to make his 'own' world.
-It was he who committed all the murders and hid their bodies.
-He also says that he had to murder Preeti because she had come to know of things told everything she knew to his grandmother, had also stumbled upon his secret hideout, and would've spilled the beans.
-It is also known that Harshvardhan never had any feelings for Preeti at all, though she was madly in love with him and was hoping he would reciprocate.
-He goes on to say that Neha is his alone, and he will take her.
+Harshvardhan admits to committing all the murders and hiding the bodies in an underground lair.
+He also admits to murdering Preeti because she had found out the truth, told everything she knew to his grandmother, and had also stumbled upon his underground lair.
+It is also revealed that Harshvardhan never had any feelings for Preeti, although she was madly in love with him and was hoping he would reciprocate.
+He goes on to say that he has always searched for someone to love since he was a child and his search ended when he saw Neha for the first time and will take her by any means necessary.

 He was the one who also framed Raj by placing the items of murder in his house.
-He says "Kaam mera, naam tera", meaning that he has recorded Neha's voice message stating that Raj is the killer, and Raj will be convicted.
-Harshvardhan then takes Neha to his underground enclosure to kill her, where they find bodies of women kept in glass boxes, as though it were a park.
-He says that nothing can separate them both now.
+He says "Kaam mera, naam tera", meaning that the crime is his and the name will be of Raj.
+He does so by recording Neha's voice message stating that Raj is the killer, and as a result Raj will be convicted.
+Harshvardhan then takes Neha to his underground enclosure to kill her, where the bodies of all his previous victims are found to be kept in glass boxes, as though it were a park.

 In the meantime, Dabral comes and frees Raj, and both of them attack him at his house.
-A huge fight ensues between the three of them and suddenly, Harshvardhan's grandmother appears on the scene out of nowhere and shoots Harshvardhan.
+A huge fight ensues between the three of them and suddenly, Harshvardhan's grandmother appears on the scene out of nowhere and shoots him multiple times.

 The film ends with Raj and Neha planning to get married, and Dabral giving the deserted house for them to live in.